-- 4-H Field Crop exhibits must be separate plants from Open Show exhibit, do not exhibit same plant for both. - SOYBEANS: Exhibit five (5) fresh plants (include root system that is washed), that are representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
+- 4-H Field Crop exhibits must be separate plants from Open Show exhibit, do not exhibit same plant for both. - \SOYBEANS: Exhibit five (5) fresh plants (include root system that is washed), that are representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online at @ 4-H.illinois.edu, an FFA crops record or similar information. - CORN: Exhibit two (2) fresh plants of field corn (include root system that is washed), that is representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at @ 4-H.illinois.edu, an FFA crops record or similar information. - \CORN: Exhibit two (2) fresh plants of field corn (include root system that is washed), that is representative of member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
 Include the member's crop records with the exhibit, such as the 4-H Crop record found online at @ 4-H.illinois.edu, an FFA crops record or similar information.
-Sweet corn & popcorn should be exhibited in Vegetable Gardening (Vegetable Display or Plate) unless being raised under a commercial contract by the exhibitor. - SMALL GRAINS: Exhibit one gallon of current year's crop of oats, wheat, rye or barley that is representative of the member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
+Sweet corn & popcorn should be exhibited in Vegetable Gardening (Vegetable Display or Plate) unless being raised under a commercial contract by the exhibitor. - \SMALL GRAINS: Exhibit one gallon of current year's crop of oats, wheat, rye or barley that is representative of the member's 4-H project field; OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding.
-Include the member's crop records with the exhibit, such as the 4-H Crop record found online at @ 4-H.illinois.edu, an FFA crops record or similar information. - CROPS INNOVATION CLASS: (Open to youth are enrolled in Crops.)
+Include the member's crop records with the exhibit, such as the 4-H Crop record found online at @ 4-H.illinois.edu, an FFA crops record or similar information. - \CROPS INNOVATION CLASS: (Open to youth are enrolled in Crops.)
 Demonstrate the skills and knowledge you have gained through the Crops project.
 This could be related to, but not limited to crop production, crop utilization or topics of interest to the member related to agronomy.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - CROPS READY4LIFE CHALLENGE: (Open to 11 to 18-year-olds enrolled in any Crops project) Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
-The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display. - CROPS MAKER: Exhibits in this category are designed to be multi-disciplinary in nature, innovative, and must not fit into any other exhibit category.
-To qualify for this category, your project MUST abide by the following guidelines: - Exhibits must be an object or device that has an intended purpose and uses technology in either a mechanical way, digital (computer) way, or combination of the two. - The device must be something that can be used in everyday life by multiple people (a target audience), and MUST be manufactured/built by the exhibitor (If not fully manufactured by the exhibitor, the device MUST be modified structurally or be reprogramed to perform a different function other than what it was designed to do - Exhibit MUST be able to interact with the outside world. (e.g. an on off switch, input sensors, feedback, etc.) continued on next page...
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - \CROPS READY4LIFE CHALLENGE: See page 2 #10 for project description. - \CROPS MAKER: See page 2 #11 and page 29 to exhibit.